fouratifares/ECP/README.md

 ECP is a global optimization algorithm for maximization that **minimizes unpromising evaluations** by concentrating on potentially optimal regions.
 It eliminates the need for estimating the Lipschitz constant, thus avoiding unnecessary evaluations.

-ECP guarantees no-regret performance with infinite evaluation budgets and achieves **minimax-optimal** regret within finite budgets.
+ECP guarantees no-regret performance and achieves **minimax-optimal** regret within finite budgets.

 Empirical results show that ECP **outperforms 10 benchmark algorithms** including Lipschitz, Bayesian, bandits, and evolutionary methods across **30 multi-dimensional optimization problems**, which are available under ```functions/```.